 I'll confess that I rely on a GPS more than I should.
 I've got a bad habit of tucking the thing under a bungee on my deck and leaving it turned on.
 I check how fast I'm going, how far I've gone, the distance and direction to my next destination.

-I still can’t program waypoints worth a damn, but playing with my GPS has taught me one thing for sure.
-Nothing burns through batteries faster?
+I still can't program waypoints worth a damn, but playing with my GPS has taught me one thing for sure–nothing burns through batteries faster than a GPS.

 And that brings me back to Duane's point.
 If your GPS gets wet, or its batteries go flat, or a Great White eats it for lunch you still need to find your way home.
 If you don't have a compass and a nautical chart, and a good working knowledge of how to use them, you have no business being on the water.
 Period.

 Jeff Moag is the editor of Canoe & Kayak